-As I mentioned in the previous section, AutoCAD offers two quite different screens, depending on whether you want to work in 2D or 3D.
-The 3D working environment is quite different from the AutoCAD LT screen, but the AutoCAD 2D and the AutoCAD LT environments are similar.
-In this section, I discuss AutoCAD's 2D environment.
+AutoCAD offers three quite different preset workspaces, depending on how you want to work.
+For example, these workspaces determine the toolbars that you see.
+Also, AutoCAD offers both 2D and 3D environments.
+The 3D environment is quite different from the AutoCAD LT screen, but the AutoCAD 2D and the AutoCAD LT environments are similar.
+In this section, I discuss the 2D environment.
+Both AutoCAD and AutoCAD LT offer two 2D workspaces: 2D Drafting & Annotation and AutoCAD (or AutoCAD LT) Classic.
+These two workspaces offer different configurations of toolbars and other tools.
+The 2D Drafting & Annotation workspace is the default workspace.

-AutoCAD now offers a separate 3D working environment, which includes the 3D Modeling workspace and a new acad3D.dwt template.
+AutoCAD's 3D environment includes the 3D Modeling workspace, and the drawing templates acad3D.dwt and acadiso3D.dwt.
 (I cover templates in Chapter 2.)
-I cover this 3D environment in Part IV, Drawing in Three Dimensions.
+I cover this 3D environment in Part IV, "Drawing in Three Dimensions."

-Figure 1-2 shows the screen that appears when you first open AutoCAD using the AutoCAD Classic workspace or AutoCAD LT.
+Figure 1.2 shows the default screen that appears when you first open AutoCAD or AutoCAD LT.
 Your screen may look somewhat different - remember that AutoCAD and AutoCAD LT can be customized in many ways - but the general features will be the same.